cloudmesh/cloudmesh-mpi/doc/chapters/slurm/tutorial/index.md

 the user has access and can log in to all nodes.
 We also assume that we have one Pi that is the manager.
 To replicate a common naming scheme we will have the manager node have a NAME, while all workers have a number appended to the NAME.
 For our tutorial we have chosen the hostname `red` for the manager.
 Thus, the workers are named by an incremental naming schema, such as `red01`, `red02`, `red03`, `red04`, and so on.
 In case you have hundreds of Pis you can adjust the naming scheme accordingly with more leading zeros in the number.

-Currently, the script only works with Raspberry
-Pi OS version `10`, codename Buster.

 We utilize SSH to issue commands to the Pi workers and leverage libraries that are developed as part of cloudmesh to issue them on multiple Pis.